How to Make Honey Mustard Chicken

 Instructions

 2. Pat the chicken dry with a paper towel.
-Season the chicken with salt on both sides.
-Season the chicken with pepper on both sides.
+Season the chicken with salt and pepper on both sides.

 3. Heat the olive oil in a large oven-proof skillet over medium-high heat.
-Add the chicken breasts.
-Sear them until golden brown on both sides, about 3-4 minutes per side.
-Remove the chicken from the skillet.
-Set aside.
+Add the chicken breasts and sear them until golden brown on both sides, about 3-4 minutes per side.
+Remove the chicken from the skillet and set aside.

 4. In the same skillet, lower the heat to medium.
-Add the honey.
-Add Dijon mustard.
-Add whole grain mustard.
-Add white wine vinegar.
-Add minced garlic.
-Add paprika.
-Stir well to combine.
-Bring the sauce to a simmer.
+Add the honey, Dijon mustard, whole grain mustard, white wine vinegar, minced garlic, and paprika.
+Stir well to combine and bring the sauce to a simmer.

-5. Return the chicken to the skillet.
-Coat each breast in the honey mustard sauce.
+5. Return the chicken to the skillet, coating each breast in the honey mustard sauce.

-6. Transfer the skillet to the oven.
-Bake for 20-25 minutes.
-The chicken should be thoroughly cooked.
-The internal temperature should reach 165°Fahrenheit (74°Celsius).
+6. Transfer the skillet to the oven and bake for 20-25 minutes, or until the chicken is thoroughly cooked and the internal temperature reaches 165°Fahrenheit (74°Celsius).

 7. Garnish the chicken with chopped fresh parsley.
-Serve the honey mustard chicken hot.
-Accompany it with your favorite sides.
+Serve the honey mustard chicken hot, accompanied by your favorite sides.
 Enjoy!

 Leave a Comment